28 Jul A Powerful And Effective Kettlebell Workout: “The Skill Session”

 On the next set, pick one thing you want to work on and focus on that.

-For example, maybe it’s your set-up (the way you address the bell), or your breathing, your hip hinge, or your explosiveness.
+For example, maybe it’s your set-up (the way you get set in front of the bell before the swing), or your breathing, or your hip hinge, or your explosiveness.

 Each set you will consciously try to make it BETTER than the previous set.

-On the 1st set I used my “average” kettlebell size and on 2nd set I used my true 5 RM bell size.
+On the 1st set I use my “average” kettlebell size and on 2nd set I use a bell size up.
+It could be my 5 RM.

 If you don’t know your true 5 RM bell size – this is a great program to find it with your second set.